 2019 decisions from three circuit courts exempt data gatherers from the Fair Credit Reporting Act (FCRA).
 This article explains that these firms should be careful what they wish for, as FCRA preemption no longer applies and they become subject to potentially powerful state laws.

 Welcome to the NCLC Digital Library

 The complete text of all NCLC treatises is now available updated and online.
 This site now integrates everything you need: chapters, appendices, supplemental pleadings, primary sources, practice tools, search, a bookstore, and more.
 Subscribe to individual titles or the complete 21 treatise set.

 Want Immediate Access?

 Subscribe at the digital bookstore and you will have immediate access to the full searchable text of chapters, appendices, additional pleadings, and primary source material.
 Just log in (upper-right) with the username and password you create when purchasing at the bookstore.
 If you subscribed to a print and online subscription, we will send your print books right away.

 If you already have a subscription you can log in immediately to gain instant access to your treatise(s).
-If you have an active subscription but don't have your username or password please call 617-542-9595 9 to 5 Eastern Time or email us anytime.
+If you have an active subscription but don't have your username or password please call 617-542-9595, 9 a.m. to 5 p.m.
+EST or email us anytime.